Why Montréal is among the world’s happiest cities

 Festivals of fun

-Even more experimental is the annual St-Ambroise Montréal Fringe Festival, where comedy and circus mix with music, theatre, improv, dance, performance art and more.
-Consider it the city’s summer block party, featuring over 500 artists performing in 20-plus venues on the Plateau.
+Just For Laughs encouraged the creation of a whole slew of other fun(ny) festivals: the annual St-Ambroise Montréal Fringe Festival, for starters, where comedy and circus mix with music, theatre, improv, dance, performance art and more.
+Consider it the city’s season block party, featuring over 500 artists performing in 20-plus venues on the Plateau.
 And don’t miss Fringe Park, at the corner of Saint-Laurent Boulevard and Rachel Street, where patrons and artists gather for free live shows.

-Lovers of circus can also get an eyeful and the annual Montréal Complètement Cirque, a festival every July featuring colourful, high-flying performances from here and around the world.
-The programing happens both indoors and outdoors—the streets, parks, even sidewalks become a stage.
+Lovers of circus can also get an eyeful and the annual MONTRÉAL COMPLÈTEMENT C!RQUE, a festival every July featuring colourful, high-flying performances from here and around the world.
+The programing happens both indoors and outdoors — the streets, parks, even sidewalks become a stage.
 They’ve even been known to perform on ginormous scaffolding giants.
 (Read on.)

 Speaking of circus